KevinParnell/OneeChan/README.md

-#### Current version - 5.7.9
+#### Current version - 5.8.0

+If you want to talk directly with me about stuff feel free to visit my [technical support Discord server](https://discord.gg/BPxUHXj)

+Apr 2019 Update - Made it possible to move around the reply box

 Mar 2019 Update - Switching image host to GitHub as the old host is gone

 Nov 2018 Update - Updated for support for https://4channel.org for the SFW boards

-If you want to talk directly with me about stuff feel free to visit my [technical support Discord server](https://discord.gg/BPxUHXj)

 OneeChan
 ====